 Sometimes dubbed the Pompei of the North, the Westman Islands offer a peak at the power of mother nature what it is like living next to an active volcano

 The Westman Islands are a group of 15-18 islands.
 The biggest one is Heimaey which is the only one inhabited with a population of 4.400.
 The islanders have their own traditional culture, like bird hunting, egg collecting and cliff rappelling.

 In January 1973 an eruption began in Heimaey and lasted until early July.
 The ash ruined and buried almost 400 buildings.
 Shortly after the eruption came to an end 2000 of the 5300 people, who had lived in Heimaey before the natural disaster, moved back.
 The remains of the eruption are among the island´s most fascinating historical locales.
-Celebrating that 30 years have passed since the eruption a project has been started which is called the Pompei of the North.
-It is about saving the remains of the eruption and make them more accessible; including digging up 7-10 houses which disappeared under ashes.
+Celebrating the 30th anniversary of the eruption, a project has been started which is called the Pompei of the North.
+It is about saving the remains of the eruption and making them more accessible; including digging up 7-10 houses which disappeared under ashes.

 Opening times (daily/weekly): 07:00 - 23:00